 And then the two of them had sex like wild animals!

-And then they'd go at it with of the fury of gladiators who like each other a little too much all night!
+And then they'd go at it with of the fury of gladiators who like each other a little too much at the end of the day, provided they were still breathing.

 In just a few years no one gave roses to Valentine any longer.
 This actually suited the good bishop just fine because the chocolate business was booming better than ever, and truth to tell, St. Valentine --- as he came to be called --- actually hated roses.